Mholscher/gledger/readme.md

 ### Configuration database

 No configuration file is delivered with GLedger.
 It expects a file "localledger.cfg"to be present.
 The file "ledger.cfg can serve as a template to create your own configuration.

+### Intermittent failure of one (1) testing

+There is one test which is not guaranteed to always succeed.
+The order of records in a query with no ordering is not constant, therefor the test test_amount_in_list on TestViewPostingsAccount sometimes failed.
+Created an issue for that.